STX Stallion 1K Head

 Top Competitors

-The StringKing Mark 2V boasts a mid-pocket that offers a balance between shooting power and controlled passing, making it a versatile option for offensive plays.
-Additionally, its stiff construction allows for a strong hold on the ball during powerful shots.
-The ECD Mirage 2.0, on the other hand, leans towards a more traditional pocket design with a wider face shape and deeper pocket.
-This prioritizes optimal hold and control over the ball, ideal for players who value precise passing and pocket feel.
-Compared to these, the STX Stallion 1K stands out with its aggressive mid-high pocket designed for maximizing power in shots.
-Its wider face shape also facilitates strong cradling, but it might offer less control on finesse plays compared to the Mark 2V or Mirage 2.0.
+The StringKing Mark 2V boasts a mid-pocket that balances shooting power and controlled passing, making it a versatile option for offensive plays.
+Additionally, its stiff construction allows for a firm hold on the ball during powerful shots.
+The ECD Mirage 2, on the other hand, leans towards a more traditional pocket design with a wider face shape and deeper pocket.
+This prioritizes optimal hold and control over the ball, which is ideal for players who value precise passing and pocket feel.

-The STX Stallion Lacrosse Head has seen several iterations over the years, each aiming to improve upon the previous model in terms of performance and features.
+The STX Stallion has seen several iterations over the years, each aiming to improve upon the previous model in terms of performance and features.

 This model was the first model of the STX Stallion.
 The head was designed in collaboration with lacrosse legend Kyle Harrison, this head offered a traditional pocket depth and a wide face shape.